sciZer0/7/v/README.md

 The whole Maximum Supply is created at the Genesis Block.

-Maximum Supply is 10,000,000 Vote tokens.
+The Maximum Supply is 10,000,000 Vote tokens.

 Each Vote token is divided into 10,000,000,000 Hands.

 The Hand is the smallest unit of the Vote token.

-There will never be the printing any more.
+There will never be the printing of the Vote token any more.

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>